Channel Catfish are found in deeper ponds and rivers.

 Citation Minimum Lengths/Weights

-Channel Catfish are eligible for the Delaware Sport Fishing Tournament "Catfish" citation, but not currently eligible for an individual species citation.
+Channel Catfish are eligible for the Delaware Sport Fishing Tournament and Live Release "Catfish" awards, but not currently eligible for an individual species award.

 Delaware State Record

 36 pounds 3.2 ounces Jordan Walker 2017